mattyoung101/omicron/documentation/docs/omicam.md

 _<sup>2 depending on whether LRF based/goal based localisation was used.</sup>_

 ## Hardware
 Omicam runs on a Linux-based LattePanda Delta 432.
+The camera used is a USB 2.0 camera using the OV 4689 sensor which can capture video footage at 720p 60 FPS.

 **More here, camera and stuff.**